jirevwe/jirevwe.github.io/source/_posts/uuid.md

 ### Inserting
 When inserting **ULID**s, it takes about **3.27x longer** than **UUID**s inserts.
 This reflects the additional computational overhead for inserting **ULID**s.

+> The implementation I have used to generate in this sample ULIDs is not performant.
+I shall use another solution and graph the results again.
+You might want to generate them at client side aas that is what we use in Convoy.

 | **Operation**                       | **1M Rows (s)** | **10M Rows (s)** | **100M Rows (s)** |
 |-------------------------------------|-----------------|------------------|-------------------|
 | **UUID Insert** (`gen_random_uuid`) | 1.76            | 18.10            | 187.51            |